A Guide to Federal Veterans Benefits

 For Vietnam, the period begins on January 9, 1962, and ends on May 7, 1975.
 Service in Vietnam includes duty on a ship that operated on inland waterways.
 Note, however, that exposure to Agent Orange is not presumed for Blue Water veterans who did not serve aboard ships that operated on inland waterways.
 For Korea, the period includes service in areas around the Korean demilitarized zone between April 1, 1968, and August 31, 1971.

+The TRICARE Plan.
 Active service members, retired service members, qualified family members, and certain survivors can receive health care through the TRICARE plan.
 Care may be offered through either military or civilian providers depending on your status, the TRICARE option you choose, and the availability of care at military facilities.

+Compensation and pension benefits.
 The Veterans Benefits Administration oversees financial programs for eligible veterans.
 Eligibility largely depends on whether you have a service-connected disability or a nonservice-connected disability.

 Service-connected compensation.
 Service-connected compensation is not a pension benefit; rather, it is disability compensation for injuries or diseases that occurred while on active duty or were made worse by active military service.
 Essentially, it awards you a certain amount of monthly income to compensate for potential loss of income in the private sector due to a disability, injury, or illness incurred in the service.
 To qualify, your active-duty discharge must be above the dishonorable level.